tuftsdatalab/Research_Technology_Bioinformatics/tutorials/IntroToRNAseq/README.md

 ## Acknowledgement
+The original workshop repository can be found [here](https://huoww07.github.io/Bioinformatics-for-RNA-Seq/).
 Much of this workshop was adapted from [Bioinformatics @ Tufts ](https://sites.tufts.edu/biotools/tutorials/) and the [HBC Training DGE workshop](https://github.com/hbctraining/DGE_workshop) with the help of Dr. Rebecca Batorsky and Dr. Albert Tai at Tufts University.